 Bitter greens include arugula/rocket, watercress, kale, dandelion greens, spinach and raddichio.
-Adding these to meals, like in this Sprouted Buckwheat Pesto Salad, increases digestive enzyme production, which improves digestion and maximises the amount of nutrients we absorb (4, 5).
+Adding these to meals, like in this Sprouted Buckwheat Salad or Jackfruit Tuna Salad increases digestive enzyme production, which improves digestion and maximises the amount of nutrients we absorb (4, 5).

 Beans, legumes, grains, nuts and seeds all contain antinutrients, which:-